joseareia/ctemplate/README.md

 # CTemplate

-Simple bash script to generate a C template.
+Bash script to generate a C template.

 ### Installation